javaee-samples/javaee7-samples/README.md

 # Java EE 7 Samples #

-This workspace consists of Java EE 7 Samples.
-They are categorized in different directories, one for each JSR.
+This workspace consists of Java EE 7 Samples and unit tests.
+They are categorized in different directories, one for each Technology/JSR.

-I don't plan to write any formal documentation, read the code.
-The [Java EE 7 Essentials](http://www.amazon.com/Java-EE-Essentials-Arun-Gupta/dp/1449370179/) book refer to some of these samples and provide an explanation.
-However if you are interested in adding javadocs, send a pull request.
+Some samples/tests have documentataion otherwise read the code.
+The [Java EE 7 Essentials](http://www.amazon.com/Java-EE-Essentials-Arun-Gupta/dp/1449370179/) book refer to most these samples and provide an explanation.
+Feel free to add docs and send a pull request.

 ## How to run ? ##